 Our Curriculum Vision

-At Aberford, we teach a broad and balanced curriculum, one which delivers the statutory National Curriculum but also provides for the needs and interests of all our children.
+We are proud of our ambitious curriculum: one which delivers the statutory National Curriculum but also provides for the needs and interests of all our children.
 Our curriculum builds upon the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
+Our curriculum has received high praise from external visitors.
+Anne-Marie Garnett, Director of Early Careers Framework at The Leeds Teaching School Hub recently told us how impressed she was at the depth of our curriculum, describing it as a 'stretch curriculum', enabling children to delve deeper and and make clear links between lessons.

 The National Curriculum